TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/43 - John/John 2/John 2.15.md

 ---

-and he made a scourge of cords, and cast all out of the temple, both the sheep and the oxen; and he poured out the changers' money, and overthrew their tables;
+He made a whip of cords, and threw all out of the temple, both the sheep and the oxen; and he poured out the changers' money, and overthrew their tables.